Climate is our Common Heritage

 The Tragedy of the Commons is a problem in economics that occurs when individuals neglect the well-being of society in the pursuit of personal gain.
 Current climate policy lacks a system to promote the provision of the global public good (stable climate that corresponds to the well-being of society) and tries to address this structural problem only by self-containing damages (self-containing personal gain).
 This is typically the result of a poorly governed common good, often with uncertainties about its belonging or its legal status.

 This places the common resource, i.e. our planet’s ‘software’, the Earth System, under such pressure that it becomes degraded and eventually exhausted due to overexploitation.
-A dual tragedy is in place; first due to the absence of regulating exploitation and pollution, and second due to the lack of rewards for the maintenance of stability (that is, the impossibility to restore and to maintain).
+A dual tragedy is in place; first due to the absence of regulating exploitation and pollution, and second due to the lack of rewards for the maintenance of stability (that is, the failure in preventing damage, and promoting the restoration and maintenance of a stable climate).
 We are not only exhausting the resource, i.e. nature’s services, but also destroying the source, i.e. nature itself [5,11].

 Our most outstanding global common